 13. Rustic Rope-Wrapped Ornaments

-These rope-wrapped ornaments are a rustic gem!
-Using simple foam balls and jute rope, they add texture to your Christmas tree.
-As a crafter, I love how affordable and sustainable this project is—perfect for 2025’s eco-friendly decor trend.
-Hot glue keeps the rope secure (patience is key!).
-Add a small bow or bead for flair.
-They’re great for a farmhouse-style holiday look.
-Try this craft and let me know how you style yours!
-Pin this idea and share your rustic decor inspirations in the comments.
+These rope-wrapped ornaments are a rustic find!
+I use foam balls and jute rope.
+They add texture to your tree.
+I love that this project is cheap and sustainable.
+Hot glue keeps the rope secure!
+Add a small bow or bead.
+They are great for a farmhouse holiday look.
+Try this craft!
+Tell me how you style yours!
+Save this idea!

 14. DIY Cinnamon Stick Ornaments